• Lineup

 Hailing from Perth, Burna has emerged as one of Australia’s most exciting electronic artists.
 Known for electrifying dancefloor anthems and high-energy sets, he’s taken his sound worldwide with performances from Paris to Kuala Lumpur, leaving an unmistakable mark on every stage.

-Blending influences from the UK and Latin America, his productions carry a distinct sonic fingerprint, dembow-inspired drums, heavy basslines, and a percussive fusion of techno and hard drum.
-The result is raw, kinetic energy built for peak-time moments, a vibe that’s earned support from Sicaria, Jamie xx, Conducta, Bambii, and more.
+Blending influences from the UK and Latin America, his productions carry a distinct sonic fingerprint, dembow-inspired drums, murky basslines, and a percussive fusion of techno and hard drum.

 With acclaimed releases on TraTraTrax, International Chrome, and Ec2a, where his record sold out in just 20 minutes, Burna’s tracks echo across Boiler Room, BBC Radio 1, and festival stages like Coachella and Glastonbury, cementing him as a rising force in global club culture.